 Fact-checked against Services Australia — Age Pension on 2026-04-25.

-Australia’s retirement system is sometimes described as one of the best in the world.
-It’s also sometimes described as confusing, inadequate, and stacked against people without large super balances.
-Both descriptions are partly right, and the gap between them is where most retirement-planning confusion in Australia sits.
-Supposedly the system provides for everyone in retirement.
-Actually, it provides differently — and the difference depends on which of three layers does most of the heavy lifting for a given person.
+You’ll hear Australia’s retirement system called one of the best in the world.
+You’ll also hear it called confusing, inadequate, and rigged against anyone without a fat super balance.
+Both are partly true, and the space between them is exactly where most people get lost.
+The system does provide for people in retirement – but it provides differently for each person, and how well it works for you comes down to which of three layers does most of the lifting.

 Australia’s three-pillar retirement system

-For the eligibility side of pillars one and two, our explainer articles on Centrelink eligibility and superannuation eligibility cover the underlying rules in more depth.
-This article is about how they work together at retirement.
+If you want the eligibility detail behind pillars one and two, our explainers on Centrelink eligibility and superannuation eligibility go deeper on the rules.
+This article is about how the three fit together once you actually retire.

 When can someone actually retire in Australia?